 Washington Park is meticulously manicured and appointed with a fountain, benches, stately old trees, and wide lawns just inviting you to sit and have a picnic.
 I visited the park after several days in Ottawa and by then, I knew that it would be free of debris, dog waste, graffiti, or evidence of vandalism.
 It did not disappoint.

 Lincoln Douglas Debate

 I’ve mentioned the rich history of Ottawa.
 Most famously, it was the site of the first 1858 debate between Lincoln and Douglas who were both running for a congressional seat.
-Douglas won the election, but the debate series drew crowds of thousands who traveled to Ottawa to participate in the carnival-like atmosphere and listen to the debate.
+Douglas won the election.
+But the debate series drew crowds of thousands.
+They traveled to Ottawa to participate in the carnival-like atmosphere and listen to the debate.

 Although Douglas won the seat, Lincoln gained prominence through the debates, and later used his name recognition to win the presidency.
 That debate and one other notable historic event helped put Ottawa on the map.

 I&M (Illinois & Michigan) Canal

 The other historic event that brought Ottawa to the forefront as a key crossroad in the American continent was the construction of the I&M Canal.
 In 1836, prominent citizens from Illinois and nearby states began to conceptualize a plan to create a 96-mile-long canal between the Illinois River and Lake Michigan.
 This canal would create a continuous waterway between the Atlantic Ocean and the Gulf of Mexico.